novalabsxyz/devdocs/blockchain/ledger-hardware-wallet.md

 ![](../.gitbook/assets/cli_macos.png)

-* type `./helium-ledger-app balance` to see your new Ledger address and balance
+* type `./helium-ledger-app balance` to see your new Ledger address and balance.
+Note: you may use add `--qr` option to the command to display your address in the form of QR code.

 ![](../.gitbook/assets/cli_macos_balance.png)